Language selection

 As you can imagine, maintaining good hygiene in the tight quarters of Orion is essential.
 In space, it is not possible to take a shower – or do laundry!
 Astronauts must use products such as baby wipes, liquid soap with a bit of water on a washcloth, and no-rinse shampoo to stay clean.
 Their personal kits also include a toothbrush, toothpaste and shaving accessories.

-Their basic hygiene routine will be very similar to that of astronauts aboard the ISS.
-But since their mission is much shorter, the Artemis II crew won't have to trim their nails or cut their hair in space, which can be tricky!
+Their basic hygiene routine was very similar to that of astronauts aboard the ISS.
+But since their mission was much shorter, the Artemis II crew didn't have to trim their nails or cut their hair in space, which can be tricky!

 The space loo

-On Orion, the crew will use the Universal Waste Management System.
+On Orion, the crew used the Universal Waste Management System.
 That's the fancy NASA name for the space toilet.
+It has a door for additional privacy.
 This system uses a vacuum system and separates urine and feces.
 While the first one is vented out into space, the latter is stored for disposal.
-If there was a problem with the system during the mission, foldable urinals can be used to collect and dispose of urine in space, but the regular toilet would still be used for feces.
+When there was a problem with the system during the mission, foldable urinals were used to collect and dispose of urine in space, but the regular toilet was still used for feces.

 A person demonstrates lifting the urine hose of a waste management system for space

-The urine hose of the Universal Waste Management System, aka the toilet, that crewmembers will use.
+The urine hose of the Universal Waste Management System, aka the toilet, that crewmembers used.
 A funnel (not shown) is attached to the open end of this hose and can then be easily replaced or removed for disinfection.
 (Credit: NASA)

 Staying connected with Earth

-Yes, there's wifi in space.
+Yes, there was wifi in Orion, but only to connect systems internally.
 (Unsurprisingly, that's a question we get asked a lot by teenagers!)
-During the Artemis II mission, astronauts will be able to stay connected with Earth most of the time.
-Using communications satellites and the Deep Space Network, not only will they be in nearly constant communication with NASA's Mission Control Center, but they will also participate in events with the public and have conversations with their families.
+During the Artemis II mission, astronauts were able to stay connected with Earth most of the time.
+Using communications satellites and the Deep Space Network, not only were they in nearly constant communication with NASA's Mission Control Center, but they also participated in events with the public and had conversations with their families.

-Each crew member will also have regular private medical conferences with flight surgeons (aka space doctors) to discuss their health and well-being.
-There will be a medical kit on board Orion that includes everything from basic first aid items to diagnostic tools, such as a stethoscope and an electrocardiogram.
-The crew has already received medical training and could use these tools to provide data to physicians on the ground should a minor emergency arise.
-However, staying in touch with flight surgeons is also essential.
+Each crew member also had regular private medical conferences with flight surgeons (aka space doctors) to discuss their health and well-being.
+There was a medical kit on board Orion that included everything from basic first aid items to diagnostic tools, such as a stethoscope and an electrocardiogram.
+The crew received medical training before the mission and could use these tools to provide data to physicians on the ground if a minor emergency had occurred.

 Catching some z's

-The Artemis II mission's crew must be prepared for any eventuality.
-To guarantee the crew's rest, eight hours of sleep are scheduled into their timetable except for the first day, where their sleep schedule will be chopped up.
-For most of the mission, the four crewmembers will sleep at the same time in sleeping bags attached to the walls of the spacecraft.
+The Artemis II mission's crew had to be prepared for any eventuality.
+To guarantee the crew's rest, eight hours of sleep were scheduled into their timetable except for the first day, where their sleep schedule was chopped up.
+The four crewmembers slept at the same time in sleeping bags attached to the walls of the spacecraft.

 Four sleeping bags attached to walls in a mock-up of a spacecraft

-Artemis II crew sleeping bag configurations are tested in the Orion spacecraft medium-fidelity mockup at NASA's Johnson Space Center in Houston, used for astronaut training and systems familiarization.
+Artemis II crew sleeping bag configurations were tested in the Orion spacecraft medium-fidelity mockup at NASA's Johnson Space Center in Houston, used for astronaut training and systems familiarization.
 (Credit: NASA)

 Any time for fun?

-The Artemis II schedule is jampacked, but the crew will still have some time to relax, which is important to keep them healthy and focused.
-They may not have access to music instruments and games like on the ISS, but they will have tablets and laptops to enjoy pre-loaded movies, music and games.
-And we bet that they will use much of what little free time they have to observe our beautiful planet Earth from the unique vantage point of the Moon.
-It's a view that only 24 humans had the privilege of seeing firsthand during the Apollo era.
+The Artemis II schedule is jampacked, but the crew still had some time to relax, which was important to keep them healthy and focused.
+They may not have had access to music instruments and games like on the ISS, but they had tablets and laptops to do some journaling and enjoy pre-loaded music.
+Looking out the window also provided an out of this world view!
+It's a view that only 24 humans had the privilege of seeing firsthand before them, during the Apollo era.

 Ok